theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-dialog-display.md

 ## Description

-`furo-ui5-dialog-display` will catch furo-ui5-dialog elements, to display it in the dom of the parent element.
+`furo-ui5-dialog-display` will catch furo-ui5-dialog elements, to display it in the dom of his parent element.

-The first furo-ui5-dialog-display will catch the furo-ui5-dialog register request from a underlying furo-ui5-dialog.
+The first furo-ui5-dialog-display will catch the `furo-ui5-dialog-register` request from a underlying furo-ui5-dialog.

 {{% api "_furo-ui5-dialog-display-description.md" %}}